Froxlor/Documentation/general/migration-guide/true-migrate.md

 ```

 ### Transfer files
 Now it's time to transfer your data to the new server.
-That would be your SQL dumps (if you followed the example, it's in `~/froxlor-migration/`), your froxlor installation (by default in `/var/www/html/froxlor`) and your customers' data (by default in `/var/customers/`).
+That would be your SQL dumps (if you followed the example, it's in `~/froxlor-migration/`), your froxlor installation (by default in `/var/www/html/froxlor`) and your customer data (by default in `/var/customers/`).

 ### Pretend to install froxlor
-Make sure your new server has installed all the software that is required to run froxlor.
+Make sure that your new server has all the software installed that is needed to run froxlor.

-If you were using non-default packages, such as custom PHP versions or another database server, now would be the time to add the necessary repositories and install the packages accordingly.
+If you are using non-default packages, such as custom PHP versions or a different database server, now is the time to add the necessary repositories and install the packages accordingly.

 Consult the [installation guide](../installation/) to see the current system requirements and how to install froxlor.
 Follow your preferred installation guide up to the point where you create the privileged database user.
-Use the same username and password that you also used on your old server.
+Use the same username and password you used on your old server.

-### Prepare and import databases
+### Preparing and importing databases
-On the old server, we created a dump of all databases.
-Now it's time to create them anew.
-For that, head over to the folder that includes your *.sql dumps and create a new file, name it `create-db.sh` and give it execution permissions.
-Its contents should be (again change MYSQL_PWD's value to your MySQL root password):
+We created a dump of all the databases on the old server.
+Now it's time to recreate them.
+To do this, go to the folder with your *.sql dumps and create a new file, name it `create-db.sh` and give it execute permissions.
+It should look like this (again change MYSQL_PWD to your MySQL root password):
 ```bash
 #!/bin/bash